-The triangle mesh controls, each of which is one word in length, are listed in Table 7-9.
+The triangle mesh controls, each of which is one word in length, are listed in Table 7-11.

 Symbol Value Meaning

-Value inculling

 OP_BGNTMESH 1 Begin a triangle strip.

 OP_SWAPTMESH 2 Exchange old vertices.

 OP_ENDBGNTMESH 3 End then begin a strip.

 OP_ENDTMESH 4 Terminate triangle mesh.

-Table 7-9 Mesh Control Tokens in the SGO Format
+Table 7-11 Mesh Control Tokens in the SGO Format

 The triangle-mesh controls are interpreted sequentially.
 The first control must always be OP_BGNTMESH, which initiates the mesh-decoding logic.
 After each mesh control is a word (of type long integer) that indicates how many vertex indices follow.
 The vertex indices are in byte offsets, so to access vertex n, you must use the byte offset n x 9 x 4.
-See the graphics library reference books listed under "Bibliography" on page xliii for more information on triangle meshes.